greenelab/backup/README.md

 ## Better Alternative

 **Before you use these scripts**, see if this **better alternative works** for you.
-This has the following limitations:
+The alternative has the following limitations:

 - Only works for GitHub organizations, not users.
 - Doesn't backup wikis.